bunkahle/PILasOPENCV/README.md

 This is a very unstable development version.
 Use with care.
 Not much testing has been done to it.

 # TO DO:
-ImageFilter, ImageFont, ImageChops, ImageDraw are not implemented yet.
+ImageFilter, ImageFont, ImageChops, are not implemented yet.

-ImageMode, ImageColor are implemented but have not been fully tested.
+ImageMode, ImageColor, ImageDraw are implemented but have not been fully tested.
+Some functions are missing and are not implemented.
 If you want to import them, import them with:

+    import PILasOPENCV as ImageMode
-    from PILasOPENCV import ImageMode, ImageColor
+    import PILasOPENCV as ImageColor
+    import PILasOPENCV as ImageDraw

+If you want to fork this project, feel free to do so.
+Give me a message in case you are forking and improving the code. abunkahle@t-online.de

 # Dependencies:
 You need to have numpy and opencv installed to run the module.